 We have been handling many Microsoft Dynamics 365 Project Service Automation (PSA) projects for customers at proMX.
-I want to share some into common requirements we face in almost every project.
+I want to share some insights into common requirements we face in almost every project.
 While we’re at it, I will introduce you to some deeper controlling mechanics required in project controlling since they do not exist out-of-the-box in PSA right now.

 There are some analytic features like Power BI solution templates but those are just samples.

-In our scenario we require some way to report the previous plan schedule vs the actual plan schedule.
+In our scenario, we require some way to report the previous plan schedule vs the actual plan schedule.
 In other words, we need to see how the project schedule has changed over time.

 Project managers used to just save different versions of the plan in simple tools like Microsoft Excel or they used enterprise tools like Microsoft Project that provide multiple baselines.